 Often, only candidates from a single party vie for some state or local offices.

-The primary election is held June 5, 2018.
-You must be registered as a Democrat, Republican or LIbertarian in order to vote in the primary.
+The next primary election will be June 4, 2024.
+You must be registered as a Democrat, Republican or Libertarian in order to vote in the primary.
 (This party restriction has been contested in NM Courts, and the contenders lost.)
 A lot of us would rather be registered Independent (officially known as “Decline to State”).
 But then we lose any opportunity to influence who is on the November general election ballot because Independents are not allowed to vote in the primary (nor can members of small parties that aren’t one of the major parties mentioned above).
 In the case of many local offices in Northern NM, the winner is often determined in the primary, meaning s/he runs unopposed in the November general election.

 So this is the trade-off of being registered with a major political party, or not.